pingidentity/terraform-provider-pingone/docs/data-sources/application.md

 page_title: "pingone_application Data Source - terraform-provider-pingone"
 subcategory: "SSO"
 description: |-
-  Data source to retrieve a PingOne application.
+  Data source to retrieve a PingOne application from ID or by name.
 ---

 # pingone_application (Data Source)

-Data source to retrieve a PingOne application.
+Data source to retrieve a PingOne application from ID or by name.

 ## Example Usage